Asbestos in San Diego Homes: What Every Homeowner Should Know

 • Lung cancer

-• Asbestosis (scarring of the lungs)
+• Asbestosis

 Is Asbestos Common in San Diego Homes?

-Common areas include:
+Common areas where asbestos may be found include:

 • Popcorn ceilings

-• Vinyl sheet flooring & floor tiles
+• Vinyl flooring and tiles

 • Drywall joint compound

-• Duct insulation
+• Duct and pipe insulation

-• Roofing materials
+• Roofing and siding materials

 California Laws Homeowners Should Know